jameshiew/ave/README.md

 * performance
 * endlessly scalable worlds - no arbitrary limitations on x/y/z dimensions, or as close as is possible to achieve
 * an intuitive and smooth UX with regards to being able to experiment with different forms of world generation

+Built with lots of help from the Glium and Glutin examples.